Huotes/CommitMaker/README.md

 Chuck Norris can believe it's not butter.

 Chuck Norris was the orginal sculptor of Mount Rushmore.
 He completed the entire project using only a bottle opener and a drywall trowel.

+What was going through the minds of all of Chuck Norris' victims before they died?
+His shoe.